Life Science

 Associate Professor Maeda, Kiminori functional molecular analysis Magnetic sensitivity and photochemical reactions of organisms such as the spin dynamics of reaction intermediates by light, magnetic field, and magnetic resonance, and migratory birds.
 Development of spectroscopic methods for photochemical reactions in biomolecular systems.
 Chemistry

-Associate Professor (AIST) Matsui, Takuya quantum property The research and development of the next generation solar cell expected in energy and environment field is carried out.
+Professor (AIST) Matsui, Takuya quantum property The research and development of the next generation solar cell expected in energy and environment field is carried out.
 The main research themes are thin film deposition such as photoelectric exchange material and transparent conductive film and physical property evaluation, and development of high-efficient solar cell device using them.

 Professor Miura, Katsukiyo synthetic organic chemistry Development of Synthetic Organic Reactions: We are studying catalytic reactions using organometallic reagents (organosilicons, etc.) and transition metal compounds (platinum salts, etc.) to develop highly efficient and selective methods for organic synthesis with discovery of new catalysis and elucidation of the reaction mechanisms.
 Applied Chemistry